Conrad Aiken

 Conrad Potter Aiken (August 5, 1889 – August 17, 1973) was an American writer and poet, honored with a Pulitzer Prize and a National Book Award, and was United States Poet Laureate from 1950 to 1952.
 His published works include poetry, short stories, novels, literary criticism, a play, and an autobiography.

 Biography

 Early years

 Aiken was the eldest son of William Ford and Anna (Potter) Aiken.
 In Savannah, Aiken's father became a respected physician and eye surgeon, while his mother was the daughter of a prominent Massachusetts Unitarian minister.
+For the first eleven years of Aiken's life, his family lived at 228 East Oglethorpe Avenue in Savannah.

-On February 27, 1901, Dr. Aiken murdered his wife and then committed suicide.
-According to his autobiography, Ushant, Aiken, then 11 years old, heard the two gunshots and discovered the bodies immediately thereafter.
+On February 27, 1901, William Ford Aiken murdered his wife and then committed suicide.
+According to his 1952 autobiography, Ushant, Aiken, then 11 years old, heard the two gunshots and discovered the bodies immediately thereafter.
 After his parents' deaths, he was raised by his great-aunt and uncle in Cambridge, Massachusetts, attending Middlesex School, then Harvard University.

 At Harvard, Aiken edited the Advocate with T. S. Eliot, who became a lifelong friend, colleague, and influence.
 It was also at Harvard where Aiken studied under another significant influence in his writing, the philosopher George Santayana.